 But maybe that’s just me.

-The yellow squash I didn’t bother peeling, but if you really want to fool your brain when eating this keto apple crisp, then I’d peel those too.
+The yellow squash I didn’t bother peeling, but if you really want to fool your brain when eating this low carb apple crisp, then I’d peel those too.
 Also choose smaller squash so that you don’t have a lot of seeds in them which will also become a visual and textural issue in the final result.

-You guys will have to let me know what you think when you try this keto apple crisp – is it close enough to the real thing to satisfy your apple cravings this fall?
+You guys will have to let me know what you think when you try this apple crisp – is it close enough to the real thing to satisfy your apple cravings this fall?
 Looking forward to your feedback in the comments!

 Meanwhile, here are some information about apples and this low carb apple crisp recipe that you may find helpful.